 - Belgrade Underground – our one paid tourist activity, and glad we did it.
 A great (and passive) way to discover the hidden underground places from Belgrade’s 38 times being conquered, including Yugoslavian bunkers, ancient Roman ruins, and Ottoman buried wells.
 12 Euro.

-- Nightlife!
+- Serbian Nightlife!
 See below – don’t miss it!

-- A mix of Eastern European with some Turkish influence, Serbian food is, on the whole, not particularly inspiring.
+- A mix of Eastern European with some Turkish influence, Serbian food is not particularly inspiring.
 The highlight was the cheese-filled phyllo dough burek pastries, which we lived on the entire weekend.
-Note: Almost all bakeries (pekaras) are closed on Sunday, which we learned the hard way
+Note: Almost all bakeries (pekaras) are closed on Sunday, which we learned the hard way.

-- Nightlife starts late.
-Begin with dinner/snacks at 10pm at a kafana, which is a traditional tavern.
-The best have live bohemians bands that play Serbian traditional music, from whom increasingly-rowdy tables of guests “order” their favorite sing-alongs.
+- Nightlife starts late in Belgrade.
+Begin with dinner/snacks at 10pm at a kafana traditional tavern.
+The best kafanas have live bohemians bands playing Serbian traditional music; increasingly-rowdy tables of guests “order” their favorite sing-alongs.
 Make sure to order some rakija, the traditional Serbian brandy shots made from various fruit.
 We had apple, pear, plum, and peach, each less palatable than the one before, but all part of the experience.
 Reservations for kafanas are required, even if they look empty.

 - Conclude the night with one (or many) of Belgrade’s clubs.
 We went to Plastic, which is the most well known in Serbian nightlife.
-People don’t start arriving until about midnight – the party closes at 4 and moves next door to Mint, the after party club with shared owners.
+People don’t start arriving until about midnight; the official party closes at 4 and moves next door to Mint, the after-party club with the same owners.
 As the weather warms, people walk from one to the next of the floating clubs along the river, which boast international DJs and impressive parties.
 There are no cover fees to enter the clubs, but reservations are required.
 Drinks are extremely inexpensive – with Rakija/whiskey costing $2-$4 per drink.
 No wonder the nightlife is so impressive!

 - Lastly, I have to mention the homemade wine.
 It’s terribly sour…but apparently it’s Serbian custom to mix it with Coca Cola, which forms a saccharine drink they call “bamboo.”
 Don’t ask.